prashant-mahanta/ITWS-3-Project-Final/README.md

 # Web GIS based IoT solutions for water management
-The aim of the project to save plants by minimum use of water.
+The aim of the project to save plants by minimum use of water and provide automatic irrigation to plants.

 ## ABOUT